Skip to content

 What Aionis is

 Aionis sits between your agent runtime and your operational controls.
-It stores execution memory as durable graph data, helps assemble context for later requests, applies policy before actions run, and preserves the identifiers required to replay the same workflow later.
+It stores execution memory as durable graph data, helps recover exact handoffs and evidence, assembles context for later requests, applies policy before actions run, and preserves the identifiers required to replay the same workflow later.

 What makes it different

-Aionis is not just a retrieval layer.
-It combines memory, policy, provenance, and replay in one operational model.
+Aionis is not just a retrieval layer and not just a token optimization feature.
+It combines memory, policy, provenance, handoff recovery, and replay in one operational model.
 That matters when teams need to answer questions like:

 1. What did the agent actually do?